Smartphone picture organization: A hierarchical approach: Experimental results

 \subsubsection{User study results}

-We recruited 20 persons for the user study.
+We recruited thirty persons for the user study who were not involved with the data collection, and six of them were computer illiterate.
 In average, each photo collection has been evaluated by three different participants.
-Half of them were not involved with the data collection, and three of them were 'computer illiterate'.
 The evaluations were slightly harsher depending on the participant background.
 We observed that people familiar with technology gave more feedback.
 Each participant evaluated at most three photos collections.
 First, we asked people to draw down the categories into which they would like to organize their pictures.
-The most popular categories were: \textit{Friends}, \textit{Travel}, \textit{Panorama}, \textit{Selfies}, \textit{Food}, \textit{Documents}, \textit{Dogs}, \textit{Sport} (described with the favorite one such as Skatering).
+The most popular categories were: \textit{Friends}, \textit{Architecture}, \textit{Travel}, \textit{Panorama}, \textit{Selfies}, \textit{Food}, \textit{Documents}, \textit{Dogs}, \textit{Sport} (described with the favorite one such as Skatering).
+Less common categories were often related to the user job or to a particular hobby.

 We compared our photo organization to the two most popular and automatic photo categorization systems, namely Eden and Google Photos.
 We evaluated two important aspects: a) categories organization, that is hierarchical organization versus just one layer classification, and b) image assignment to the categories.
 Regarding a), note that Eden has only 14 generic categories, whereas Google has 1100 subcategories.
 Our system has 8 generic topics and a total of 1311 subcategories (see Table \ref{tab:appComparison}).

-As it can be appreciated on Table \ref{tab:user_study1} and Table \ref{tab:user_study2}, $100\%$ of the participants considered the proposed organization "much better" or "better" than the organization proposed by both Google Photos and Eden Photos.
-The photo owners judged the accuracy of our system slightly worse than those of Google Photos, whereas participants who saw the pictures for the first time, judged the accuracy slightly better.
-With Eden Photos, we observed a different trend: the photo owners judged our system slightly more accurate than external participants, but both considered our system more accurate than Eden.
-It is worth to take into account that only the Eden Photos app classifies all pictures, whereas the Google Photos app classifies in average $75.4\%$ of the pictures, whereas our system classifies $89\%$ of the pictures.

-All systems, included ours, performed slightly worse on the images of the vloggers, since these have been filtered before being posted on Instagram.
-On these pictures, the accuracy of our system was judged slightly better (see Table \ref{tab:user_study2}).